apache/arrow/docs/source/developers/cpp.rst

   sufficient.
 For Windows, at least Visual Studio 2015 is required.
 * CMake 3.2 or higher
 * On Linux and macOS, either ``make`` or ``ninja`` build utilities
-* Boost 1.58 or higher, though some unit tests require 1.64 or newer.

 On Ubuntu/Debian you can install the requirements with: